Bellman function for Hardy's inequality over dyadic trees

+In section 2 prove Theorem \ref{Theorem in intro} with the Bellman function method.
+We show that Theorem \ref{Theorem in intro} follows from the existence of a function of the ``Bellman-type" in the subsection 2.1, we show that the function $\mathcal B$ satisfies the required properties in the subsection 2.2, and we prove that the constant $C(p)$ is sharp for Theorem \ref{Theorem in intro} in the subsection 2.3.\\

-We show a natural way to pass from our dyadic inequality to a Hamilton-Jacobi-Bellman inequality in the subsection 2.1, we define a stochastic optimal control problem whose solution is a Bellman function that satisfies the required Hamilton-Jacobi-Bellman inequality in the subsection 2.2, and we prove that the Bellman function associated to the stochastic optimal control problem we defined is equal to the function $\mathcal B$ in the subsection 2.3.
+In section 3 we state a stochastic optimal control problem whose solution is given by the Bellman function used throughout the paper.
+This gives a direct probabilistic interpretation to our function.
+We show a natural way to transition from a dyadic inequality to a Hamilton-Jacobi-Bellman inequality in the subsection 3.1, we define a stochastic optimal control problem whose solution is a Bellman function that satisfies the required Hamilton-Jacobi-Bellman inequality in the subsection 3.2, and we prove that the Bellman function associated to the stochastic optimal control problem we defined is equal to the function $\mathcal B$ in subsection 3.3.\\